E4 Trail Mt.Taygetus Self Guided Tour is the conquer of the highest mountain range in the Peloponnese.

 - Map, GPX files with route, introductory briefing by local guide, emergency support telephone number.

 - Transport to Sparta/Mystra and from Arna to next destination.

 - Entrance fees in Mystras.

-Arrive to Sparta and settle to your hotel in Mystras.
+Arrive at Sparta and settle to your hotel in Mystras.

 Overnight at Mystras http://www.mystrasinn.gr/ (or similar).

-After breakfast depart on a 5 hour hike (approximately) from Anavriti village to the shelter of the Hellenic Mountaineering Association of Sparti.
+After breakfast depart on a 5-hour hike (approximately) from Anavriti village, uphill towards Lakkomata spring.
+Traverse of the Alpine zone on the east face of Mt Taygetos, towards to the refuge of the Hellenic Mountaineering Association of Sparti.
 The path passes through cultivated areas as well as through fir and pine forests.
 It is a route of great beauty.

 Today, enjoy a 2½ – 3 ascend up to the peak of Mt.
 Taygetus.

 The peak is renowned for its pyramid shape and its unique views.
 The view from the top includes most of the Evrotas valley and the Parnon range to the East, while the view towards the West includes Kalamata and the eastern half of Messenia.
 Most of the southwestern part of Arcadia can also be seen from the summit.
 The route is initially on a forested ground of Greek fir and black pine and then continues on the alpine zone with no trees.
 Return to the shelter (another 2½ – 3 hrs).